On topology changes in quantum field theory and quantum gravity: Path integrals over metrics and singularities

 In \cite{DeWitt9} and \cite{DeWittbook}, DeWitt tried to come forward with a new argument based on homotopy considerations.
 But this argument only came in form of two short comments, from which it is not really clear to which topology changes and to which quantum field theories this argument really applies.
 Here we will analyze it in detail and apply these considerations on quantum gravity, quantum field theory in $ 4 $ dimensions and on string theory.
 This requires from the reader to be familiar with homotopy theory.

-A result from Schulman \cite{Schulman} shows that \begin{theorem} For path integrals over paths $ q(a,b)\rightarrow M $ from $ a $ to $ b $ that map to a non-simply connected configuration space $ M $, the amplitude becomes a superposition
+A result from Schulman \cite{Schulman} shows that \begin{theorem}For path integrals over paths $ q(a,b)\rightarrow M $ from $ a $ to $ b $ that map to a non-simply connected configuration space $ M $, the amplitude becomes a superposition

 of partial amplitudes $ K^\alpha $, where in each $ K^\alpha $ only paths of one homotopy class $ \alpha $ are considered.
-Each of these homotopy classes consists of paths that are homotopic to each other. \end{theorem} \begin{proof}See \cite{Schulman}\end{proof} Furthermore, one has \begin{theorem} The phase factors $ D(\alpha) $ must be scalar unitary representations of the fundamental group of the configuration space $ M $. \end{theorem} \begin{proof} See the proof of Laidlaw and DeWitt-Morette in \cite{Laidlaw}. provided that the path integral is finite, their result holds for path integrals with arbitrary actions and configuration spaces which are multiply connected, arc-wise connected, locally arc-wise connected, and locally simply connected and metrizable. \end{proof}
+Each of these homotopy classes consists of paths that are homotopic to each other. \end{theorem} \begin{proof}See \cite{Schulman}\end{proof} Furthermore, one has \begin{theorem}The phase factors $ D(\alpha) $ must be scalar unitary representations of the fundamental group of the configuration space $ M $. \end{theorem} \begin{proof}See the proof of Laidlaw and DeWitt-Morette in \cite{Laidlaw}. provided that the path integral is finite, their result holds for path integrals with arbitrary actions and configuration spaces which are multiply connected, arc-wise connected, locally arc-wise connected, and locally simply connected and metrizable. \end{proof}

-We now consider deWitt's arguments from \cite{DeWittbook,DeWitt9}.
-Certainly, homotopy equivalence is not the same as diffeomorphism equivalence, For example, exotic spheres are smooth closed manifolds that are homotopy equivalent to $ S^n $ but not diffeomorphic to it, but the converse holds.
-So if two spaces are not homotopy equivalent, they are not diffeomorphic.
+We now consider DeWitt's arguments from \cite{DeWittbook,DeWitt9}.
+Certainly, homotopy equivalence does not imply diffeomorphism equivalence.
+For example, exotic spheres are smooth closed manifolds that are homotopy equivalent to $ S^n $ but they are not diffeomorphic to it.
+On the other hand, if two spaces are not homotopy equivalent, they are also not diffeomorphic.